h2oai/h2o-kubernetes/CONTRIBUTING.md

 ## Automated tests
 Automated tests are ran via GitHub actions - the test environment provides the `KUBECONFIG` environment variable with path to a [K3S](https://k3s.io/) Kubernetes instance.
 The definition is to be found in the [.github/workflows/rust.yml](.github/workflows/rust.yml) file.

+Each module is tested separately against Kubernetes cluster with different permissions.
+The Kubeconfigs are generated during the test pipeline itself using [kubeconfig.sh](tests_common/k8s_cluster_setup/kubeconfig.sh) script.
+Each module has its own `ServiceAccount` with different `ClusterRole` bound to it.
+The `ClusterRole` definition with fine-grained permissions is located in each model in `{module}/tests/permissions/cluster_role.yaml`: [[CLI](cli/tests/permissions/cluster_role.yaml), [DEPLOYMENT](deployment/tests/permissions/cluster_role.yaml), [OPERATOR](operator/tests/permissions/cluster_role.yaml)].
+This approach ensures no unexpected permissions are required by newly created code.

 ## Releasing
 Currently, only the `h2ok` CLI has automated release to be found in the [.github/workflows/release.yml](.github/workflows/release-cli.yml) file.
 To release,